 Lords of Florence from 1434, then Grand Dukes of Tuscany from 1569, the Medici ruled this territory almost continuously until 1737 and they left some beautiful traces of their passage, like the constellation of the Medici Villas: a network of rural buildings, farms and hunting lodges, used as country palaces by the Medici family members, who used to move from one place to another, according to the seasons and their personal interests.
 On June 2013, twelve of them were granted World Heritage status by UNESCO.

 The Medici Villas are an outstanding expression of the Renaissance and Baroque periods, and all of them have something that will make your visit worthwhile.
-Learn more by reading our quick overview:

 The first Medici villas built were Trebbio and Cafaggiolo in the Mugello area, where the Medici family originated.
 Not far from Fiesole is another Medici Villa, known as Belcanto or the Palagio di Fiesole.
 It was commissioned by Cosimo il Vecchio and designed by Michelozzo (1458-1461).